psychopy/psychopy/docs/source/developers/repository.rst

 If you have an older copy of the repository with a `master` branch then you will need to follow these steps to get back in sync with the new :ref:`gitWorkflow`:.
 If you don't yet have a fork then don't worry - just go to :ref:`setupRepo`.

-1. Update your fork on GitHub (if you haven't done that already):

-Visit https://github.com/<yourUsername>/psychopy/branches and select the pen next to `master` to rename it `release`
+1. Update your fork on GitHub (if you haven't done that already): Visit `https://github.com/<yourUsername>/psychopy/branches` and select the pen next to `master` to rename it as `release`

 2. Update your local branches to match the remote `release` trunk::